mucahitkayadan/eu-lens/documentation.md

 ### Continuous Deployment with GitHub Actions

 The project is configured with GitHub Actions for automatic deployment to Vercel.
-Every push to the main/master branch triggers code quality checks and deployment.
+Every push to the master branch triggers a comprehensive CI/CD pipeline.

 1. **Required Secrets**
    Set up the following secrets in your GitHub repository: